10thcode/alx-system_engineering-devops/0x00-hello_world/README.md

 6-size.c:  a C program that prints the size of various types on the computer it is compiled and run on.

+100-intel: a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+The C file name will be saved in the variable main.c.